Delicious Bean Stew Recipe to Improve Your Health

-I notice many of my friends having trouble maintaining their health.
-I know two overweight people who already had surgery to control their hunger, when changing the types and quantity of food they consume would have been a healthier and safer solution.
+Many of my friends have trouble maintaining their health.
+Changing the types of food they consume would be a healthier solution.

-I also had read in a number of professional journals that a plant-based diet could help with heart disease, Alzheimer's, and cancer of the prostate and colon:
+I had read in several professional journals that a plant-based diet could help with heart disease, Alzheimer's, and cancer of the prostate and colon: